Elon Musk on Mars, brain chips and Tesla's near-death experience

 Tesla chief executive officer Elon Musk said the electric car company had a near-death experience earlier this year that had him working nonstop, taking a “painful” toll on his well-being.

-“Tesla really faced a severe threat of death due to the Model 3 production ramp,” Musk said.
+“Tesla really faced a severe threat of death due to the Model 3 production ramp,” Musk said during an interview with Axios on HBO that aired Sunday night.
 “Essentially, the company was bleeding money like crazy and if we didn’t solve these problems in a very short period of time, we would die.
 And it was extremely difficult to solve them.”

 By June, Tesla hit a key production milestone, with 5,000 Model 3 sedans manufactured in a week.
 In October, Tesla posted its first profitable quarter in two years.